IBM/maximo-labs/MkDocs/monitor_csv_importer_8.6/docs/adjust_script.md

 2. Open the `Format SQL` in Step 3, scroll to the end and make a copy of the lines between:</br>
 `// BEGIN: THIS SECTION CAN BE COPIED TO STEP 5 "Format SQL" NODE, ONCE IT WORKS.
 :
-// END`
+// END`</br>
+Click `Cancel`.
 ![First Format SQL node](/img/monitor_csv_importer_8.6/Adjust_21.png)</br></br>
 3. Open the `Format SQL` in Step 5, scroll to the end.</br>
 You can see that the content you copied from Step 3 is already there, but now you know the process when experimenting with your own data sets.
+Just click `Cancel`.
 ![Second Format SQL node](/img/monitor_csv_importer_8.6/Adjust_22.png)</br></br>
 4. It is a good idea to delete the test rows that was injected in Step 3 before injecting the CSV data from the files.
 Scroll down in the workspace and you will see some additional Step 4 nodes to empty the table (but not removing it), click on the `Truncate table` inject node.
 ![Truncate table](/img/monitor_csv_importer_8.6/Adjust_23.png)</br></br>
 5. It is now time to inject the first small data set of 10 data lines.
-The file `PumpDataSmall.csv` will be used for that purpose.
-Navigate the the [Node-RED Dashboard](http://localhost:1880/ui){target=_blank} and clik on `Choose file`.
+The file `PumpDataSmall.csv` will be used for that purpose.</br>
+Navigate the the [Node-RED Dashboard](http://localhost:1880/ui){target=_blank} and click on `Choose file` (or `Browse...` on Windows).
 ![Choose file](/img/monitor_csv_importer_8.6/Adjust_30.png)</br></br>
 6. Select `PumpDataSmall.csv` and press `Open`.
 ![Select file](/img/monitor_csv_importer_8.6/Adjust_31.png)</br></br>